 I took some photos of actors I like when I visited the red carpet today for the premiere of the first _Hobbit_ film.
 When I was in high school, I rushed with my friends down Kent Terrace towards the Embassy Theatre to see if we could get a good spot to see Viggo Mortensen, Ian McKellan, Elijah Wood and others at the premiere of _The Return of the King_.
 It was good fun: I remember yelling "Viggo!
 Viggo!
 Viggo!" in adoration at the top of my lungs.
 My reaction was more subdued today, but I enjoyed seeing glamourous actors again.

-My future wife and I took were given a free scenic rafting trip down the Rangitikei River for Christmas last year and earlier this year we picked a random weekend to take the trip.
+My future wife and I took a scenic rafting trip down the Rangitikei River for Christmas last year and earlier this year we picked a random weekend to take the trip.
 That random weekend turned out to be warm and sunny, and perfect for a relaxing drift down a river a few hours away from home.
 As expected, the escape from the city made us consider quitting our day jobs, even though I haven't even properly started mine yet.
 I'm definitely more at home where there are paved roads and cellphone service, but I need adventures too.

 Whether their leaders admit it or not, Republican losses across the board in US elections of legislative and executive branches indicate a shift away from the Tea Party.
 But considering the issues needing immediate attention, the Democrat gains are not enough to deserve substantial celebration: the election doesn't solve the problems with the ongoing political stalemate.
 But there was one clear winner: Nate Silver, who stood at the foreground of the battle between statisticians and pundits, led the number-crunchers to an overwhelming victory.
 I feel more vindicated as long-time reader of Silver's blog than as an Obama supporter.